41MostlyCloudy/Rasterizer3D/README.md

 #### - Windows computer
 #### - Ability to instal OpenGL and GLFW
-#### - To run the project, you must download the testImage.png and the testModel.png.
+#### - To run the project, you must download the testImage.png and the testModel.png to the file the project is in.

 # Copyright and Licensing